Call for contributions

 - Panel session proposals, up to 4 pages, which describe the topic to be discussed, explain why this topic will be of interest and give details of the proposed panel membership.

-Each submission will be reviewed by at least two members of the program committee.
+Each submission will be reviewed by at least three members of the program committee.
 Submissions must not have been previously published or concurrently submitted elsewhere.
 Selections will be made on the basis of originality, significance of contribution, soundness and appropriateness of research methods (as applicable), relation to the goals listed above, relevance for the ICSE audience, discussion of related work, and quality of presentation.

 Accepted papers and panel summaries will be published in the ICSE 2018 Companion Proceedings and in the ACM and IEEE digital libraries.
 The official publication date of the proceedings is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to two weeks prior to the first day of the conference.
 The official publication date affects the deadline for any patent filings related to published work.